Deeptig9138/Deeptig9138/README.md

   *A collection of Data Structures and Algorithms in C++ for learning and practice.*

 - 🚀 [**Linux Fundamentals**](  https://github.com/Deeptig9138/Linux-Fundamentals)
-  *Linux is an indispensable tool and system in the field of cybersecurity.
-This covers the essentials for starting with the Linux operating system and terminal.*
+  *This covers the essentials for starting with the Linux operating system and terminal.*

 ---